 INTRODUCTION

-Rice (Oryza sativa L.) is a primary staple food for almost half of the world's population, making it a crucial global food grain (Prasad et al., 2017) and worldwide nearly 3.5 billion people are relying on rice as a dietary intake (Gadal et al., 2019).
+Rice (Oryza sativa L.) is a primary staple food for almost half of the world's population, making it a crucial global food grain (Prasad et al., 2017) and worldwide nearly 3.5 billion people rely on rice as a dietary intake (Gadal et al., 2019).
 India emerges as the second-largest producer and a significant exporter of rice on the global stage contributing around 44.6 million hectares to rice cultivation, yielding approximately 104.32 million tonnes annually at an average rate of 2.34 tonnes per hectare (Rajasekar and Jeyakumar 2014).
 The eastern part of India comprises 60% of rice growing area of the country and West Bengal is a main rice producing state where rice crop occupies nearly 66% of the gross cropped area (Acharjee et al., 2020).The crop is attacked by 100 different insect species, among them 20 are identified as primary pests (Atwal and Dhaliwal 2005).
 Some of the notable pests are stem borers, rice leafhoppers, plant hoppers, rice gall midge, rice leaf folders, and various grain sucking insects such as the rice bug and stink bug.
-Every year, rice insect pests target almost all parts of the rice crop, resulting in significant yield losses.
-In India, insect pests reduce rice production's yield by about 25% per season (Dhaliwal et al., 2010).
-The average yield loss in rice have been accounted for 30% by stem borers, while plant hoppers can cause up to 20%, gall midge 15%, leaf folder 10% and other pests 25% (Krishnaiah, 2015) if they are not controlled in a timely manner.
+Rice insect pests infest almost all parts of the rice crop, resulting in significant yield losses every year.
+In India, 20% yield reduction in rice is due to insect pests every season (Dhaliwal et al., 2010).
+An account by Krishnaiah,(2015) indicated average yield loss in rice pest wise, as 30% by stem borers, 20% by plant hoppers, 15% by gall midge, 10% by leaf folder and 25% by other pests if they were not controlled in a timely manner.

-For million years, natural enemies have coexisted with pests in natural ecosystem.
-Globally, these natural enemies are responsible for controlling approximately many of the rice insect pests.
-Imbalance in the relationship between pests and their natural enemies in agro ecosystem often leads to pest outbreaks.
-The challenge with insect pests has intensified with the adoption of contemporary agricultural methods.
+For million years, natural enemies have coexisted with pests in natural ecosystem, globally.
+They are responsible for managing many of the rice insect pests.
+Pest outbreaks are the output of imbalance in the relationship between pests and their natural enemies in agro ecosystem.
+The challenges with insect pests have intensified with the adoption of contemporary agricultural methods.
 IPM programmes include a significant amount of biological control through predators and parasitoids (Islam 1990, Kalode 2005).
 Natural enemies provide an eco-friendly and cost-effective method of pest control in rice fields, benefiting both crop and environmental health.
 Their role is critical in lowering dependency on synthetic pesticides and supporting sustainable agriculture methods.
-The rice ecosystem, being dynamic, serves as a reservoir for these beneficial organisms, which are integral component to the Bio Intensive Pest Management (BIPM) system.
-Knowing about the natural enemy complex of any region becomes a prerequisite for basic understanding of the functioning of ecosystem.
+The dynamic rice ecosystem is a reservoir for these beneficial organisms and are integral component to the Bio Intensive Pest Management (BIPM) system.
+Knowledge of the natural enemy complex of any region is a prerequisite for the better understanding of the ecosystem functioning.

 MATERIALS AND METHODS